OrangeC93/Causality/Matching_and_Propensity_score.md

   - 如果this happens when 系数=5， 说明 not very sensitive to unmeasured confounding (hidden bias)

 ## Propensity score
-Propensity score: the probability of receiving treatment rather than control, given covariates X. Define A=1 for treatment and A=0 for control, denote the rppensity score for subject i by πi, πi=P(A=1|Xi).
+Propensity score: the probability of receiving treatment rather than control, given covariates X. Define A=1 for treatment and A=0 for control, denote the proppensity score for subject i by πi, πi=P(A=1|Xi).

 比如：age was the only X variable and older people were more likely to get treatment.
 Then the propensity score would be larger for older ages P(A=1|age=60) > P(A=1|age=30), if person i has a propensity score value of 0.3, that means that, given their particular covariate values, there's a 30% chance they will be treated.